-- The parental leave period can be extended to 180 days shared between both parents at a rate of 83 percent of total pay.
+- The parental leave period can be extended to 180 days, shared between both parents at a rate of 83% of total pay.

-- Maternity leave can be extended to 150 days with no shared period, at a rate of 80 percent total pay.
+- Maternity leave can be extended to 150 days with no shared period, at a rate of 80% total pay.

-There is also parental social allowance available to those out of work or who have not made enough contributions to be entitled to maternity leave in Portugal.
-The entitlement period is the same as for standard maternity benefit but is set at rates of 80 percent, 66 percent and 64 percent of the Index of Social Support (EUR 421.32 in 2017).
+Parental social allowance is also available to those out of work or who have not made enough contributions to be entitled to maternity leave in Portugal.
+The entitlement period is the same as for standard maternity benefit, but is set at rates of 80%, 66%, and 64% of the Index of Social Support (EUR435,76 in 2019).

 Paternity leave in Portugal is allowed for working fathers for five consecutive days after the birth of the baby, plus an additional 10 days within 30 days of the birth, which do not need to be consecutive.
 After this period, a father has the option to take leave for an additional 10 consecutive days within the period that the mother is on maternity leave.
 If twins are born, an additional two days are added to each period for each child.

 However, a new father may have the same leave rights as a mother in certain cases such as the death of the mother, physical or psychological incapability of the mother, a shared decision by both partners to switch roles in taking care of the baby, or in cases where the mother does not claim any maternity benefits.

 Read more about the conditions for family and maternity benefits in Portugal, or see the Portuguese Social Security (Seguranca Social) website for information on benefits, allowances, and subsidies available to those having a baby in Portugal.